lstorchi/pca_fit/readme.txt

   nothing more than a basic rapid quick and dirty prototyping (i.e. the code should be totally restructured in a proper OO fashion)
 - also HEAD rev should be safe enough to be used.
 Step by step:
-- rel_0_4_0 last tag before starting revision, removing several
-  options and ... (as the one to use a single parameter at time, the one to fit also d0 or x0 in both planes)
+- reminder : rel_0_4_0 need to be fixed but is the last tag before starting revision, removing several options (as the one to use a single parameter at time, the one to fit also d0 or x0 in both planes) but need to be fixed start the fixing in the branch

   a) dowload the code